Internet Explorer / Edge

 It can also be downloaded for macOS, iOS, and Android.

-The new Edge follows the Modern Lifecycle Policy (updates are released on an approximate six-week cycle).
+The new Edge follows the Modern Lifecycle Policy (updates on an approx. six-week cycle).

 IE 11 is still a component of many Windows operating system and follows the Lifecycle Policy for the product on which it is installed:

 |Windows Server 2012||Internet Explorer 11|

 |Windows Embedded Standard 7||Internet Explorer 11|

 |Windows Thin PC||Internet Explorer 11|